 On this page you’ll find a wide variety of downloadable posters and flyers to put up in your neighborhood, display at events, and share with friends.

 Click any link, then print and post on telephone poles and community bulletin boards, in schools and cafes, and wherever else you think of.
-And always feel free to share online – an image link on Facebook or Twitter or in email is fast and effective!
+Always feel free to share too—sharing a link on Facebook or Twitter or in email is fast and effective!

-Keep an eye here: we regularly add new images and series.
+Keep an eye here: we regularly add new images and series, including translated versions.
 Print, share, download!
 And thank you for helping our wildlife in so many ways.

 Food Web with Bait Box